AnghelLeonard/Hibernate-SpringBoot/README.md

 **Key points:**\
      - add `WITH CHECK OPTION` to the view\
-     - this application will throw an exception of type `java.sql.SQLException: CHECK OPTION failed 'bookstoredb.name_and_genre_view`
+     - this application will throw an exception of type `java.sql.SQLException: CHECK OPTION failed 'bookstoredb.author_anthology_view`